MikeSmithLabTeam/particletracker/docs/source/rstfiles/tutorial.rst

 Once you are happy save the .param file.
 You can then reload this later.

 Some methods need data from more than one frame.
 This is often the case for postprocessing and annotation.
-To do this click "process_part" when you are told the processing is finished click the "use_part" check button.
+To use these methods click "process_part".
+When you are told the processing is finished click the "use_part" check button.
 The software now uses the stored data for the postprocessing and annotation.

 When you are completely happy press "process" this processes the movie according to all the tabs you have checked.
-It will produce a vidname.hdf5 file with the data and if you have annotation selected a vidname_annotated.mp4 which shows the annotations you asked for.
+It will produce a vidname.hdf5 file with the data in the same folder as the video being processed.
+If you have annotation selected a vidname_annotated.mp4 which shows the annotations you asked for.
+It will also copy the .param file renaming it vidname.param to this folder so that you have a copy of the parameters used to process.
+All these processes overwrite without checking!

 You may eventually find that you are simply using the same param file.
 It is possible to batch process all the videos in one folder using the batchprocess.py in the utility folder.
 This will